 line, has scheduled a few 12- to 24-night roundtrip cruises from Venice in 2015.

 Most are on the Nieuw Amsterdam, with one departure on the

 Zuiderdam.
 (We haven't cruised on either ship, but you can read our

 illustrated in-depth review of HAL's

 Lagoon and river cruises

 From April to November, 2015, Uniworld Boutique River Cruises

 seven-night cruises from Venice to the Po (with side trips to Padua, Ravenna,

-Lagoon from Germany and Central Europe.
+and Verona) on River Countess.
 You can book the cruise only or a 13-day

 tour that includes Florence and Rome.
 For details, see the